Volleyball

 As coaches, we are constantly trying to find the best ways to improve athletes' performance.
 Definitely, one of the most fundamental ways to do that is by providing effective instructions, efficient tasks and positive, congruent volleyball specific feedback.

-Although the instructions and feedback can be given in many ways, they usually affect how athletes direct their attention, for example when saying: "Make sure to bend your knees to set," we are directing the attention to internal components related to proprioceptive body movements (form, technique, etc.), while saying: "You must set the ball higher," we are directing the athletes' attention to external components or movement effects (ball, teammates' position, etc.).
+Although the instructions and feedback can be given in many ways, they usually affect how athletes direct their attention.
+For example, when saying: "Make sure to bend your knees to set," we are directing the attention to internal components related to proprioceptive body movements (form, technique, etc.), while saying: "You must set the ball higher," we are directing the athletes' attention to external components or movement effects (ball, teammates' position, etc.).

-Undeniably coaches have been using both strategies for decades.
+Undeniably, coaches have been using both strategies for decades.
 However, we want to know which strategy is best for performance and learning.

 Most of the studies consistently show that the external focus of attention is more efficient in improving performance and learning than the internal focus of attention.
 You have your choices but the issue is more complicated, so let's reflect and dig into that!

-When internal and external instructions/feedback were compared, most of the studies have found the best performance utilizing the external attentional focus (See review 1).
+When internal and external instructions/feedback were compared, most of the studies found the best performance utilizing the external attentional focus (See review 1).
 According to the authors, when the focus of attention is directed internally, for instance, to joints or specific movements, it hinders the natural mechanisms of movement control.

 So, when adopting an external focus of attention, the brain can better self-organize the movement, generating a smoother gesture with improved performance.

-A science-based approach towards teaching and coaching volleyball can facilitate the process of expertise development and long-term development of elite volleyball players (as well as people who love to play volleyball as a life style.)
+A science-based approach towards teaching and coaching volleyball can facilitate the process of expertise development and long-term development of elite volleyball players (as well as people who love to play volleyball as a lifestyle.)
 Notice that we also consider the issue of individuality and the issues of generalizability, therefore addressing focus of attention might, perhaps enlighten the teaching strategies of thousands of volleyball coaches who are in search of a data-driven approach to their practices.
 These strategies have been observed by top programs ranked 17 years as number 1 by the FIVB.

 Conversely, when studies measured kinematics, many studies have found a superiority of the internal focus for novice players 2.
 The internal focus can guide the player on relevant kinesthetic or perceptual cues, and it might improve performance due to a more efficient technique.
-Therefore, the worse performance under an internal FOA occurs only for expert players because they have already automatized their movements.
+Therefore, the worst performance under an internal FOA occurs only for expert players because they have already automatized their movements.
 Any change in their attention will certainly affect performance.

 Ok, now that we have an idea of this concept, we can explore what has been studied in volleyball.